-This program is accredited by the

-Commission on Accreditation of Allied Health Education Programs (CAAHEP)
+This program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP)

-1361 Park Street, Clearwater, FL 33756

-Phone: 727-210-2350

-Fax: 727-210-2354

-Email: mail@caahep.org
+25400 US Highway 19 North, Clearwater, FL 33736 Phone: 727-210-2350 Fax: 727-210-2354 Email: mail@caahep.org

-- Apply principles of anatomy, physiology, pathophysiology, and microbiology to perioperative patient care.
-Assessment: Successful completion of preparatory courses such as Biology for Allied Health, Medical Terminology, and Microbiology for Surgical Technology. - Distinguish the elements, action, and use of medications and anesthetic agents used during the perioperative experience.
-Assessment: Successful completion of Surgical Technology Pharmacology course. - Demonstrate safe practice in the role of Surgical Technologist.
-Assessment: Successful completion of Operating Room Techniques and Operating Room Skills Seminar, as well as the hours spent in the actual operating room setting. - Display competence in technical skills and aseptic technique in the perioperative environment.
-Assessment: Successful completion of Operating Room Techniques and Operating Room Skills Seminar, as well as the hours spent in the actual operating room setting. - Practice responsible and accountable behavior within the role and competencies of the Surgical Technologist.
-Assessment: Observation and evaluation of student performance in the 640 clinical hours required for accreditation. - Organize the intraoperative environment efficiently as a member of the surgical team.
-Assessment: Observation and evaluation of student performance in the 640 clinical hours required for accreditation. - Apply learned knowledge and skills in the cognitive, psychomotor, and affective domains to become nationally certified as a Surgical Technologist.
-Assessment: Passing score on the Surgical Technology certification exam.
+- Apply principles of anatomy, physiology, pathophysiology, and microbiology to perioperative patient care. - Distinguish the elements, action, and use of medications and anesthetic agents used during the perioperative experience. - Demonstrate safe practice in the role of Surgical Technologist. - Display competence in technical skills and aseptic technique in the perioperative environment. - Practice responsible and accountable behavior within the role and competencies of the Surgical Technologist. - Organize the intraoperative environment efficiently as a member of the surgical team. - Apply learned knowledge and skills in the cognitive, psychomotor, and affective domains to become nationally certified as a Surgical Technologist.